We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 Niggas will watch the stream the whole time saying I'm paywalling everything.

-Numbers of Hamas terrorists, among them the so-called generalist Salah Hasha Farawi that was sent to hell by the his own people.
+Among them, the so-called general Sadah Farawi that was sent to hell by his own people.

-So by any definition, it's a total defeat for the Palestinian people in Gaza, and certainly totally for the terrorists of Hamas and total victory for us.
+So by any definition, it's a total defeat for the Palestinian people in Gaza and certainly totally for the terrorist of Hamas and total victory for us.

 Absolutely.